 In 2008 the World Bank launched its first “green bonds”, designed to raise additional funding for projects targeting climate change.
 AP2 and AP3 both invested in the bond issue, which has aroused widespread attention and interest among investors, and we are likely to see more investment initiatives of this type in the future.

-The Ethical Council met with the IFC and the Inter-American Development Bank, which explained that they often face daunting challenges in assessment of new projects.
+The Council on Ethics met with the IFC and the Inter-American Development Bank, which explained that they often face daunting challenges in assessment of new projects.
 What are the environmental consequences of a road construction project in the Amazon that leads to destruction of rain forest?
 What are the implications for indigenous peoples who either own or consider themselves to own land that is of interest for use in a project?
 These are complex projects and issues that the institutions must weigh and consider.

 Climate change and ecosystems

 The second theme of the trip was related to global warming and ecosystems.
 Here, we met with the World Resources Institute (WRI), a think tank focused on environmental research.
 They gave us a behind the scenes assessment of how environmental issues are expected to be handled under President Obama’s administration.
 Obama has been very clear that the USA will introduce a system for trading of emission rights in which companies are required to pay for their carbon dioxide emissions, according to the same principles applied in Europe.
 Exactly how this will come about is hard to say, since American voters are strenuously opposed to taxes regardless of whether they are labelled as environmental charges or otherwise.
 It is also important to remember that a large share of the country’s electrical energy comes from coalfired power.
 How these power plants will be treated is a key issue, not to mention the price of petrol for private motorists.
 There is a powerful lobby to extract more oil inside US borders, but the main emphasis is on petrol prices and not the environment.